What Is a Dermatologist?

 MEET A DERMATOLOGIST

-Lauren Boshnick, MD, a 2018 graduate of the American University of the Caribbean School of Medicine (AUC), is completing her residency at Flordia State University College of Medicine in Tallahassee, FL.
+Lauren Boshnick, MD, a 2018 AUC graduate, is completing her residency at Florida State University College of Medicine in Tallahassee.
 We asked Dr. Boshnick to describe the role of a dermatologist.

 Q: Why did you decide to go into your specialty?